Hydrolix Tunable Name Examples

 Define a tunable for a specific service and pool

-In this example, the merge-peer service, and merge-peer-ii pool, and their included containers are limited to 70% of the max server memory usage.
+In this example, the merge-peer-ii pool in the merge-peer service and its included containers are limited to 70% of the available server memory.

 htn:max_server_memory_usage_perc:merge-peer:merge-peer-ii:: 70